skanaar/nomnoml/README.md

 ## Web application

 The [nomnoml](http://www.nomnoml.com) web application is a simple editor with a live preview.
-It is purely client side and changes are saved to the browser's _localStorage_, so your diagram should be here the next time, (but no guarantees).
+It is purely client-side and uses your browser's _localStorage_, so your diagram should be here the next time you visit (but no guarantees).

-### Interaction

-The canvas can be panned and zoomed by dragging and scrolling in the right hand third of the canvas.
-Downloaded image files will be given the filename in the `#title` directive.

 ### Example

-This is how the Decorator pattern looks like in nomnoml syntax:
+This is how the Decorator pattern can look in nomnoml syntax:

     [<frame>Decorator pattern|
       [<abstract>Component||+ operation()]